 Can you find the crowns we wore on a rough day?
 The bubbles we blew when we needed a good laugh?
-The art work we colored when we needed a break, oh and then graded too.
-The fake award declaring how awesome the Civil Engineering office was.
+The artwork we colored when we needed a break?
+The fake award declaring how awesome the Civil Engineering office was?

 This is the way most of our project sites looked like.